Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

 **Methodology**

 - This research developed a machine learning model for predicting "Heart attack" from the symptoms
-- While considering "Heart attack" we reviewed three prognosis which are similar to it (Tuberculosis, Pneumonia, and GERD) based on the cosine similarity of the symptoms
+- While considering "Heart attack" we reviewed three prognosis (Tuberculosis, Pneumonia, and GERD) based on the cosine similarity of symptoms
-- Data preparation involved filtering for target prognoses, and feature selection, and strictly preventing data leakage through train and test split
+- Data preparation involved filtering for target prognoses, and dimensionality reduction, and strictly preventing data leakage through train and test split
-- Initial analysis explored symptom similarity and prevalence patterns
+- Initial analysis explored symptom similarity and prevalence patterns to better understand the relationship of symptoms and prognosis
 - A Random Forest Classifier was chosen for its balance of performance and interpretability
 - The model was robustly trained and evaluated using 5-fold Stratified Cross-Validation
 - Hyperparameter optimization was performed using GridSearchCV
 - Consistent 100% accuracy across Random Forest, Logistic Regression, and Decision Tree models was observed
-- This perfect performance indicated inherent data separability, confirmed by Decision Tree visualization
 - The unusually high and in fact impractical in real world accuracy demonstrates how the dataset was encoded and the dataset's unique symptom-prognosis relationships
     - The high accuracy was investigated with Decision Tree model which confirmed that the perfect performance is due to symptoms being mutually exclusive within the dataset
 - This indicates inherent data separability within the dataset and our approach to validating our methodology and ruling out common issues